Showing posts sorted by date for query dining plan. Sort by relevance Show all posts

 Royal Princess docked in Skagway, AK

 Our trip was early June on the Royal Princess for a 7-Day Inside Passage with Glacier Bay.
 Before we stepped foot on the ship, we spent a little time in Seattle, WA.
 I strongly encourage cruise clients (regardless of where you're cruising from or to) to arrive at the port at least one day early.
 I have another blog on the reasons so I won't go over them again.
 Please check this link out for more info.
 I also prepared a short blog about Seattle, WA as well.
-That link coming soon.

 Weather and Packing